-- Mortgage Lending Program – This program is responsible for the licensure and regulation of residential mortgage lenders and mortgage loan originators.
+- Escrow & Mortgage Lending Office – This office is responsible for the licensure and regulation of escrow agents, residential mortgage lenders and servicers, and mortgage loan originators.

 - Enforcement Division – The Enforcement Division, on behalf of the Commissioner of the Department of Financial Protection and Innovation, enforces the laws administered by the DFPI.

-- Information Technology Office – The Information Technology Office is responsible for IT support, including software/hardware acquisition, network and user services, and the development and support of applications.
+- Information Technology Services Division – The Information Technology Services Division is responsible for IT support, including software/hardware acquisition, network and user services, and the development and support of applications.

 - Legal Division – This division serves as in-house legal counsel for all of the department’s programs and also regulates the offer and sale of securities and franchises.